-CGX incurred a gain on revaluation of warrant liability of \$400,000 (2019 - loss of \$2,477,000) for the year ended December 31, 2020.
-The warrants are recorded as a derivative liability for accounting purposes due to their exercise price being denominated in a currency other than CGX's US dollar functional currency.
+CGX incurred recorded no revaluation of warrant liability (2020 - gain of \$400,000) for the year ended December 31, 2021.
+During the year ended December 31, 2020, the warrants are recorded as a derivative liability for accounting purposes due to their exercise price being denominated in a currency other than CGX's US dollar functional currency.
 Warrant liability is booked based on the valuation of warrants using the Black-Scholes model.
 The liability varies mainly based on the number of warrants outstanding in the period, the current price of CGX's common shares, the volatility used in the calculation, the expected remaining life and the remaining underlying assumptions used in the model.
 Increases or decreases in the value of the warrant liability result in a gain or loss on revaluation of warrant liability.
-This revaluation is not expected to occur again in 2021.
+These warrants were all converted during the year ended December 31, 2020 and therefore, this revaluation is not expected to occur in the coming year.